HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 I have a friend who unpacked a new WSM and found that the Weber logo was applied to the vinyl cover upside down!
 Someone was clearly asleep at the wheel on this one!

-This faux pas does not affect the functionality of the cover, but I'm guessing that Weber would replace it if you asked nicely.
+This faux pas does not affect the functionality of the cover, but I’m guessing that a call to Weber Customer Service at 800-446-1071 would have resulted in a free replacement.

 Wrong Or Missing Part

-It doesn't happen often, but occasionally Weber ships a cooker with a part missing or a wrong part in the box.
+It doesn’t happen often, but occasionally Weber ships a cooker with a wrong or missing part in the box.
 I know of one person who received two charcoal bowls but no lid!
+Another person received two lid handles and the lid thermometer was missing from the lid!

-Give Weber Customer Support a call and they'll provide a free replacement part right away.
+Call Weber Customer Service at 800-446-1071 and they’ll provide a free replacement part right away.

 Putting Things Into Perspective

-I hope you don't read this topic and think, "Gee, look at all those problems.
-I'm not going to buy a Weber Smokey Mountain Cooker."
+I hope you don’t read this topic and think, “Gee, look at all those problems.
+I’m not going to buy a Weber Smokey Mountain Cooker.”
 These problems can and do occur, but as I said before, most units arrive in good shape.
 I just want you to be aware of the problems you should be looking out for.
-And if you find one, give Weber Customer Service an opportunity to make things right.
-That's what they do best.
+And if you find one, call Weber Customer Service at 800-446-1071 and give them an opportunity to make things right.
+That’s what they do best.

 Back to WSM Product Information